The Rolex ‘Military’ Submariner

 Documentation

-The original 1970s military Rolex Submariner special deliveries to the MOD for issue to the UKSF were not delivered with the traditional box and papers which accompany the standard model Submariners sold via retailers.
-However some later documentation can accompany watches which is of particular interest to collectors.
-This is either in the form of:
+The original 1970s military Rolex Submariner deliveries to the MoD, for issue to the UKSF, were not supplied with the typical box and papers that accompanied standard Submariners sold through retailers.
+However, later documentation can accompany these watches, which are of particular interest to collectors.
+This documentation generally takes the form of:

-• Documented provenance from the original owner on his service as well as photographs and dive logs.
-It must be noted though that due to the covert nature of the original owners occupation many prefer to remain anonymous, thus documentation is not easy to acquire.
+• Documented provenance from the original owner, such as details of service, photographs, and dive logs.
+It must be noted, however, that due to the covert nature of their occupations, many original owners prefer to remain anonymous, making such documentation difficult to acquire.

-• Rolex delivery confirmation letters signed by the former general manager of Rolex UK, Henry Hudson.
+• A Rolex delivery confirmation letter signed by the former General Manager of Rolex UK, Henry Hudson.

-In the 1970s it was Mr Hudson’s department who were responsible for delivering the military spec Submariner to the UK military.
-Although later assuming the post of general manager of Rolex UK, he still retained the original delivery information for each of the issued watches (serial, case back number, unit or dockyard) and until his retirement a few years ago would kindly provide the information where available to owners of the watch via a signed letter on Rolex headed paper.
+In the 1970s, Mr. Hudson’s department was responsible for delivering the military-specification Submariner to the UK military.
+Although he later assumed the role of General Manager of Rolex UK, he continued to retain the original delivery records for each issued watch (including serial number, case-back number, and unit or dockyard).
+Until his retirement in 2011, he would often kindly provide this information, where available, to owners of a MilSub via a signed letter on Rolex-headed paper.

-Unfortunately since his retirement this service is no longer possible.
-Rolex no longer confirm the original delivery information.
-Whilst watches with the HH papers as they are referred to do not carry a significant financial premium, collectors like the re-assurance relating to the original issue that it offers.
-However perfectly correct and collectable examples will continue to surface in the market, sans paper.
-That does not mean they should not be acquired and enjoyed.
-We would just advise and recommend that you consult with one of a handful of known specialists (ourselves included) who have been collating the model ref, serial, case back and delivery information for many years and should be able to reassure you regarding the batch that your watch belongs to and any specific nuances you should expect to find.
+Perfectly correct and collectible examples continue to surface on the market without papers.
+This does not mean they should not be acquired and enjoyed.
+We recommend consulting one of a handful of known specialists (ourselves included) who have been collating model reference, serial, case-back, and delivery information for many years.
+Such experts can provide reassurance regarding the batch to which your watch belongs and any specific nuances you should expect to find.

 info@danielbourn.com